Download our FREE smartphone app today!

 The SEND Code of Practice Key Changes

-The new code of practice covers the 0-25 age range, and includes guidance relating to disabled children and young people as well as those with special education needs.
+The new code of practice covers the 0-25 age range, and includes guidance relating to disabled children and young people as well as those with special educational needs.

 - There is a clearer focus on the participation of children and young people and parents in decision-making at individual and strategic levels